opryshok/emailverificationaddon/site/content/contact/_index.md

 description: Contact Email Verification Add-on team
 image: /img/evaddon-share.png
 ---
-If you didn’t find your answer in the Help Center, ask directly.
+If you didn’t find your answer in our [Support Center](https://emailverificationaddon.com/help/), ask directly.
 We are here to help.